DiAnne Gove: New Jersey Assembly

 Gove was selected on August 12, 2009, by delegates from the Ocean County, Atlantic County, and Burlington County Republican Committees to fill a vacancy in the General Assembly created by the resignation of Republican Assemblyman Daniel Van Pelt on July 31, 2009.
 Van Pelt had been arrested as part of Operation Bid Rig by federal agents on July 23, 2009, and charged with accepting a $10,000 bribe from a cooperating witness.
 At the special convention, all others candidates for the seat formally withdrew their names from contention and endorsed Gove.
 She served the remainder of Van Pelt's term, which ended in January 2010.
 She also replaced Van Pelt on the November ballot, running for a term in her own right.
 Gove stated that "getting the confidence of the people back into government" was an important part of her campaign.
 She and Assemblyman Brian E. Rumpf won easily in the heavily Republican 9th district.
-Gove is the first woman to represent the 9th district since Virginia E. Haines resigned from office in 1994 to head the New Jersey Lottery, and the sixth woman to represent the county in the state legislature.
+Gove became the first woman to represent the 9th district since Virginia E. Haines resigned from office in 1994 to head the New Jersey Lottery, and the sixth woman to represent the county in the state legislature.

-Committees

-Committee assignments for the current session are: